 - Prana: Prana is a company that has traditionally made outdoorsy clothing but they’ve recently started making more fashionable items.

-- Anatomie: Anatomie has a bunch of higher-end clothing that looks really nice but it’s not cheap.
+- Anatomie: Anatomie has a bunch of higher-end, fashionable travel clothing.

 - Uniqlo: Uniqlo always has a few great travel clothing options that are friendly on your bank account.
 Their stock is always changing so be sure to check them out.